The College provides purpose-built accommodation for graduates in two buildings: St Cross Annexe and Hollybush Row.

 Where are the Rooms Located?

-St Cross Annexe is a short distance from the main College.
-Accommodation is laid out in clusters of five bed-sitting rooms, sharing two shower rooms and a well equipped kitchen.
-Cooking utensils are not supplied.
-The Standard rooms are approximately 150-160 sqare feet.
-Priority for accommodation is given to graduates in their first year.
+St Cross Annexe is a short distance from the main college site.
+Accommodation is laid out in clusters of four and five bed flats, sharing two shower rooms and a well equipped kitchen.
+Standard rooms are approximately 150-160 square feet and there is access to a communal garden, cycle storage and a laundry.
+For guidance, fees range from £8,611 (band N) for a standard room and £9,906 (band M) for an ensuite room, both on 50 week tenancies.

 What Will I Need to Bring With Me?

-For questions regarding Brasenose accommodation or College facilities, you should contact the Accommodation Manager, Mrs Sabina White .
-She can also be reached by phone at 01865 277 878.
+For questions regarding Brasenose accommodation or College facilities, you should contact the Accommodation Manager, Mr James Hellyer.
+He can also be reached by phone at 01865 277 878 or go to the Brasenose web page where there are various pictures and descriptions.

 The University also offers accommodation for couples and those with children.
 Applications for University accommodation should be made to the University Accommodation Officer, Ewert House, Ewert Place, Oxford OX2 7DD.